godotengine/godot-docs/tutorials/3d/fps_tutorial/part_two.rst

 This gets us the distance from the :ref:`RigidBody <class_RigidBody>` to the bullet.
 We normalize this vector so the size of the collider does not effect how much the bullets move the :ref:`RigidBody <class_RigidBody>`.

 Finally, we need to calculate the force for the impulse.
-For this we use the bullet is facing and multiply it by the bullet's damage.
+For this we use the direction the bullet is facing and multiply it by the bullet's damage.
 This gives a nice result and for stronger bullets, we get a stronger result.

 _______